 “I feel like I’m coming home.”
-Those were the words of former Red Sox third baseman and Hall of Fame member Wade Boggs when he learned last December that the Red Sox would retire his number “26” this May.
+Those were the words of former Red Sox third baseman and Hall of Fame member Wade Boggs when he learned in December 2016, that the Red Sox would retire his number “26” this May.
 Wade is one of only ten players that have their numbers retired and displayed on the façade in right field in Fenway Park.

 Boggs went on to say, “The Red Sox are the team I grew up with, broke in with, and where I spent most of my career.
 I’m honored and humbled to have my number included up there with so many greats.
 Not everyone has his number retired and I consider it a tremendous privilege.”